Explore more Quarto functionality and practice implementing it.

 Up until now, we’ve been rendering our .Rmd file to the default html format.
 That’s useful for lots of applications.
 But lots of other output formats are supported.

-Check what happens if you change the
+Check what happens if you change the format: html

-in the YAML header to
+YAML header to format: docx

-Now, check what happens if you change it to
+Now, check what happens if you change it to format: pdf

-.
-In order to convert the documents to
+In order to convert the documents to PDF, they use a software called

-PDF, they use a software called LaTeX (pronounced la-tek or
+LaTeX (pronounced la-tek or lay-tek).

 Installing LaTeX can be a pain, but thankfully there is an easier way to install it - tinytex. tinytex is an R package that installs a sane, lightweight (<200Mb) version of LaTeX.